The purpose of goldfish culling is twofold:

 If you keep too many fry, the whole brood will become undersized worthless runts.

-Fancy goldfish don’t breed very true, even when the best breeding stock are used.
+Fancy goldfish don’t breed very true, even when the best breeding stock is used.
 The more developed the variety is, the greater the number of faults that show up in the fry.

 The two culling examples below highlight this.